-- To provide a curriculum, informed by external reference points, which develops a systematic understanding of technical, professional, vocational, employability, transferable and key skills some of which is at, or informed by, the forefront of the art and design industry - To develop lifelong learners, independent and reflective students - To enhance the employability and career prospects of students - To develop niche skills in art and design specialisms - To produce capable, responsible and well-rounded graduates who will contribute to the skills base of the local economy and region - To provide a graduates with a range of multi-transferable skills within art and design, including: - the application of technical skills and working methods to tackle projectbased tasks: - o making judgements based on critical evaluation; - o confidently deploying analytical skills and the desire for enquiry; - o communicating with a range of audiences successfully
+- To provide a curriculum, informed by external reference points, which develops a systematic understanding of technical, professional, vocational, employability, transferable and key skills some of which is at, or informed by, the forefront of the art and design industry - To develop lifelong learners, independent and reflective students with the capability to confront and think-through creative and technical issues and successfully resolve them - To enhance the employability and career prospects of students and strengthen individual practice through direct engagement with professional creative practitioners, drawing on technical, experiential and professional expertise - To develop niche skills in art and design specialisms, exploring current and future applications that appeal directly to and/or influence market trends - To produce capable, responsible and well-rounded graduates who will contribute to the skills base of the local/regional economy, with the potential to engage with a global audience - To provide graduates with a range of multi-transferable employability skills within art and design, including: - the application of technical and creative skills and working methods to tackle project-based tasks; - o making judgements based on critical evaluation; - o confidently deploying analytical skills and the desire for enquiry; - o communicating with peers and a range of audiences successfully

 The programme aims have been aligned to the Framework for Higher Education Qualifications, Descriptor for qualifications at Level 6.
+The learning outcomes have been informed by the QAA Subject Benchmark Statement for Art and Design (2017).

 Digital literacy will be developed during semester 1 to develop confident and critical use of information and practical, digital technologies to enhance academic, personal, and professional development.
 Enterprise is a fundamental aspect of contemporary art and design practice.
 The course is structured around a series of projects and live work-related briefs and competitions which engender individual initiative and responsiveness.
-Artists and designers take inspiration from a vast array of cultural influences and information from outside their personal experience and identity.
+Artists and designers take inspiration from a vast array of cultural and global influences and information from outside their personal experience and identity.
 Artists and designers must to respond to diverse, cultural developments from international perspectives and develop a visual ability to cross cultural boundaries.

-Personal and professional development runs through the top-up, with several evaluative written pieces and a module based around a personal research file on the learner's own area for specialism.
+Personal and professional development runs through the top-up, with several evaluative written pieces and a module based around a personal research file on the student's own area for specialism.
 The modules should help students to link their project work to the professional context, and their research to their own professional development.
 The Major Project gives students the opportunity to draw together the various strands they have been weaving throughout semester 1, including the skills, knowledge and thinking skills they have been developing.